 What they share: never make a cross-sell a hard sell.
 An item unrelated to the shopping flow feels like noise and triggers drop-off.

-4. Where to Place Cross-Sell Offers#
+4. Where to place cross-sell offers#

-Placement changes the impact a lot, and the product page and cart are the standard wins.
+Bottom line: placement changes the impact a lot, and the product page and cart are the standard wins.

 The main placements are the product page ("frequently bought together"), the cart ("add one more?"), an offer just before checkout, and a post-purchase follow-up email.
 The product page and cart are easy to implement with stable results, so start there[3].
 The pre-checkout offer can hurt CVR, so A/B test before scaling.
 The implementation tip: do not show too many items — keep offers to 1–3 so shoppers do not stall and leave.
 Pairing with a free-shipping threshold nudges the add-on too.